Tel: +44 (0)300 067 5600

 - The ICF silviculture prize (1993), for publications on wildlife damage in forests.

-- The impact of deer and other herbivores in forest ecosystems
+- The effects of damage by grey squirrels, deer and other herbivores in forest ecosystems

 - Conservation and management of endangered species